5 Star Plumbing | Cleaning Drains With Baking Soda And Vinegar

 By following these tips and precautions, you can ensure a safe and effective cleaning process when using baking soda and vinegar to unclog drains.

-unclog drain, unclog shower drain
+unclog drain

 1. Removing Visible Debris: